TaoRuijie/ECAPA-TDNN/README.md

 1) Simple: 6 python files with 600 lines.

-2) Fast:  36 hours to train in one 3090 GPU
+2) Fast:  36 hours to train by one 3090 GPU

 3) Robust: EER = 0.86 in VoxCeleb1

-## Best Performance in this project
+## Best Performance in this project (with AS-norm)

-With AS-norm

 | Dataset |  Vox1_O  |  Vox1_E  |  Vox1_H  |
 | ------- |  ------  |  ------  |  ------  |